nyanton/ticket_viewer/README.md

 # Using the Ticket Viewer
 Simply clone the repository, or download the zip file.
 Then navigate to the folder via command line and then use `ruby ticket_viewer.rb`.

+If you do not have the zendesk_api or scrub_rb gem already installed, run `bundle install`.

 As the program is started, it will attempt to connect to the API endpoint using basic authentication.
 If a connection fails here, then the program terminates.
 Failure would be due to no internet connection, or the authentication details have been altered.

 The ticket viewer has two main functionalities: